Lead curator and archivist Cindy Davis wants to let the public know that there is no ghost at the Historic McKay Avenue School Archives and Museum.

 Interviews with construction crews who worked on the renovations inside McKay shared similar stories of moving furniture.
 Benches would be shoved in front of them at the last second causing them to trip.

 When Knudsen and her team investigated, a camera crew from Shaw TV had set up microphones in one of the rooms.
-The cameraman heard what sounding like huffing and growling in his headset.
+The cameraman heard what sounded like huffing and growling in his headset.
 When they ended up in the archive room, it sounded like a voice underwater.

 Another instance, in 2008, had her take a class up to the third floor, where the first Alberta parliament held their sessions.

 “The entity ended up locking us up on the third floor with the current janitor.
-The janitor couldn’t even get the door open with his skeleton keys,” she added.
+The janitor couldn’t even get the door open with his (Allen) keys,” she added.
 “It wasn’t until we could get the gentleman to calm down that the janitor was able to unlock the door and we were able to walk out.”

 Knudsen said that she ensures everyone is in the best state of mind before entering the building because negative energy can be projected when entering an allegedly haunted location.